From a website called American Daily, and it's by Carol Devine Mullen.

 There are other news items out there today.

-Said that they uh they have to contend with the state's growing budget crisis before they reconsider Governor Schwarzenegger's plan to uh provide health insurance to everybody in the state.
+California lawmakers said that they have to contend with the state's growing budget crisis before they reconsider Governor Schwarzenegger's plan to provide health insurance to everybody in the state.

 I don't mean to be yelling.